sitepodmatt/delimitfile/README.md

 delimitfile
 ======

+** NOTE: Sorry, this is no longer maintained, I am currently not active in node.js space. **

 Simple node.js stream wrapper to handle reading delimited text based files in streaming fashion.

 \n is default delimiter, a regex instance can be passed as delimiter (take care with escaping though).